 When the scientific evidence, and the practical experience of strength & conditioning coaches is pooled together there is only one winner in the debate, and that is the barbell.
 Far more important than the barbell is what it represents however, which is strength training, i.e training your muscles to produce more force over time.
 If we do this strength training with a selection of intelligent exercises, through a full, safe range of motion, and with attention to detail in regards the technique it is a wonderful training modality for everyone.
 The abundance of benefits derived from appropriate, intelligent, strength training cannot be replaced, and should be enjoyed by all golfers, and people in general.

 This is absolutely not to bash foam rollers or soft tissue work in general, they are excellent tools for working on mobility.
 It’s just that when compared to the very diverse barbell & strength training, they can’t compete.

 I think there are two main reasons why so many people voted for the foam roller.
 One is that strength training is perceived as dangerous because of the absolute nonsense that is talked by TV commentators, mainly in relation to Tiger.
 The other is that strength training is hard, and because of that many people shy away from it.
 It takes time to learn how to properly control your body under a heavy load, and it requires effort to actually do the work. t’s tiring, it reminds you how out of shape you are.
 The weight doesn’t lie, and always provides an objective measure of your strength.
 Foam rolling on the other hand is fairly easy.
 Maybe some slight discomfort but nothing compared to the feeling of pushing out the last rep of a split squat or bracing every muscle you can to keep your posture during a heavy deadlift.

-Click here to find out more about the > Online Training Options
+If interested in a golf specific training program, click here to find out more about the

 Rory with barbell: askmen.com